antorguez95/Personalized-AI-Based-Do-It-Yourself-Glucose-Prediction-tool/README.md

 <h2 id="use-me">Use me! </h2>
 <h3 id="first-time">:handshake: First time?</h3>

 Welcome!
 First times are always special, and this is not an exception! :star_struck: The first time you use this module, you will get your personalized AI-glucose predictor.
-Once you have generated your model, you just have to follow the instructions on [Use me (again)! section](#Use-me-(again)!).
+Once you have generated your model, you just have to follow the instructions on [Use me (again)! section](#use-me-again).
 Currently, this tool only supports the following sensors:

 #### Included sensors
 | Data source  | Sensors | Input data |